Career of Lionel Messi: 2014 FIFA World Cup qualification

-Messi then helped the team secure their place in the World Cup qualifiers with two penalties in a 5–2 away victory over Paraguay at the Estadio Defensores del Chaco on 10 September 2013, taking his international tally to 37 goals to become Argentina's second-highest goalscorer behind Batistuta.
-Overall, he had scored a total of 10 goals in 14 matches during the qualifying campaign.
-Concurrently with his bettered performances, his relationship with his compatriots improved, as he gradually began to be perceived more favourably in Argentina.
+Under Sabella, Messi's goalscoring rate increased significantly.
+While he had scored only 17 goals in his previous 61 matches, he scored 25 times in 32 appearances during the following three years.
+Messi helped the team secure their place in the World Cup qualifiers with two goals in a 5–2 victory over Paraguay on 10 September 2013, bringing his international tally to 37 goals to become Argentina's second-highest goalscorer.
+He scored a total of 10 goals in 14 matches during the qualifying campaign.
+With his improved performance, Messi gradually began to be perceived more favourably in Argentina.